MicrosoftDocs/win32/desktop-src/print/iprintoemdriveruni-drvgetdriversetting.md

-﻿---
+---
-Description: 'The IPrintOemDriverUni::DrvGetDriverSetting method is provided by the Unidrv driver so that rendering plug-ins can obtain the current status of printer features and other internal information.' ms.assetid: '29ccd7e6-60eb-4a8e-9a71-9fbed4b2bdcf'
+Description: The IPrintOemDriverUniDrvGetDriverSetting method is provided by the Unidrv driver so that rendering plug-ins can obtain the current status of printer features and other internal information. ms.assetid: 29ccd7e6-60eb-4a8e-9a71-9fbed4b2bdcf
-title: 'IPrintOemDriverUni::DrvGetDriverSetting method'
+title: IPrintOemDriverUniDrvGetDriverSetting method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPrintOemDriverUni::DrvGetDriverSetting method